Orbiting 80, Nimoy Looks Back... and Ahead - Part 1

 What happened was quite the opposite of what the network expected.
 The Spock character became the breakout character on the show and the mail for the Spock character and myself was enormous.
 The network then asked for a lot more of Spock, rather than less of Spock, and we had to go through a major adjustment in the production to get the Spock character built up to the level of demand.

-There are early episodes where we see you show emotion, even smile.
+There are early episodes where we see you show emotion, and Spock even smiled in the pilot.
 How long did it take you to “find” the character?

 Nimoy: Well, there was a smile in the first pilot.
 I was directed to smile.
 Being the good guy that I was, I did what the director told me to do.
 I was working with Jeffrey Hunter, who was the captain of the Enterprise at the time, in the first pilot, and we were on this strange planet where a certain kind of strange plant was growing.
 I was to reach out and touch one of the leaves of this plant, which gave off a certain kind of eerie sound.
 The director said, “Why don’t you smile when you hear that sound, as though it’s a pleasing sound.”
 I thought, “OK, I’ll do that.”
 It was a long time after that before I ever smiled again on Star Trek (laughs).
 It happened only under very special circumstances.
 But it took a while to find the character.
 It wasn’t until we made the second pilot, really, that I got a total grasp and was able to make my own decisions, frankly, about how the character should function in certain circumstances.
 I did what I was asked to do on that first pilot and that’s why you saw a smile.